 Gathering Information on Accidents Other than Car Crashes

 Of course, not every accident involves a motor vehicle.
 If you got hurt in a different kind of accident, like a slip and fall, work injury, or dog bite, it’s still essential that you gather the information necessary to pursue a claim.
 Otherwise, you’ll never get the compensation you deserve.

 Get information about the property owner, including the individual’s or company’s name, address, insurance carrier, and insurance policy number.
 Make a note of any individuals (such as employees at a business property) who assisted you after the accident or witnessed the event.
 If an accident or incident report is drafted, request a copy.

 What If You Miss Something?

-I know – this seems like a lot to remember.
-When an accident happens, there’s a chance you will forget to gather some of the information you need.
+This seems like a lot to remember, but when an auto accident happens, there’s a chance you will forget to gather some of the information you need.